Asphalt Testing: Best Practices for Longevity and Safety

 The Foundation: Subgrade Preparation & Asphalt Testing

-Ensuring a good, properly compacted subgrade helps the asphalt pavement last longer and meet its purpose.
-The soil compaction is based on a percentage of the maximum possible compaction of that soil based on ASTM D698 or ASTM D1557.
-The level of compaction in the field is typically determined using a nuclear density gauge.
+Ensuring a properly compacted subgrade helps the asphalt pavement last longer and meet its design purpose.
+Soil compaction is based on a percentage of the maximum possible compaction for that soil, determined by ASTM D698 or ASTM D1557 .
+The level of compaction in the field is typically confirmed using a nuclear density gauge.

 Asphalt Mix Design & Quality Control